0xshapley/ETHSF_univ3/README.md

 If the price of a token is <span>$</span> 100 and $x$ is $1$, then $P_a$ is offset to $99$ and $P_b$ is offset to $101$.<br>
 If the price of a token is <span>$</span> 100 and $x$ is $20$, then $P_a$ is offset to $80$ and $P_b$ is offset to $120$

-When we graph this function from 1% to 100%, notice how it starts to drop off at the tail.
+When we graph this function from 10% to 100%, notice closely how it starts to drop off at the tail.

 ![efficiency_frontier](https://user-images.githubusercontent.com/111250982/200159784-0fe56693-d78a-49ad-bcae-1d8e5e66e54b.jpg)